inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/server_suite_description_v201.md

 For multiple-request fields (e.g., “Additional PAS Submit Request Payloads”), the input must be a json array of json-encoded FHIR bundles (e.g., [fhir-bundle-1, fhir-bundle-2, …] where each fhir-bundle-n is a full bundle).

+### Subscription

+To provide updates on prior authorization requests that have been pended because a final answer will take longer than the allowed response window, servers need to support FHIR Subscriptions.
+Subscriptions are made at the level of the Organization submitting the prior authorization requests and so is expected to be performed once when a provider system registers with a specific payer.

+Inferno supports that workflow by splitting out Subscription setup tests into a group that can be run before the pended workflow group.
+Inferno assumes that the Subscriptions API is located under the same FHIR base URL as the `Claim/$submit` operation and that it uses the same authentication.
+Testers will provide the following inputs:
+- **Pended Prior Authorization Subscription**: A Subscription body for Inferno to submit to the server under test.
+  When submitted to the server under test, it should cause notifications to be generated when pended prior authorization requests submitted by Inferno are updated.
+Inferno will modify it to ensure that it points to the correct Inferno notification endpoint.
+- **Notification Access Token**: An access token that the server under test will send to Inferno on notifications so that the request gets associated with this test session.
+The token must be provided as a Bearer token in the Authorization header of HTTP requests sent to Inferno.

+During the pended workflow test, testers will demonstrate that an update to the submitted and pended prior authorization request causes the Subscription to trigger and send a notification to Inferno.

 ## Testing Limitations

 ### Private X12 details